stnolting/fpga_torture/README.md

 end fpga_torture;
 ```

 The reset signal `rstn_i` is optional if the target FPGA supports FF initialization via bitstream.
-In this case the `rstn_i` signal
+In this case the
-can be tied to `1`.
-The `out_o` output signal is required to prevent the synthesis tool from removing the whole design logic.
-Connect this signal
+`rstn_i` signal can be tied to `1`.
+The `out_o` output signal is required to prevent the synthesis tool from removing
-to some uncritical FPGA output pin like a LED or an unconnected FPGA pin.
+the whole design logic.
+Connect this signal to some uncritical FPGA output pin like a LED or an unconnected FPGA pin.

+:bulb: Simulate/test the configuration of `NUM_CELLS` using the testbench before doing synthesis.
+Some `NUM_CELLS` values
+(like 32) result in _maximum_ switching activity (all FFs toggling in every cycle).

 ## Simulation